DaddyBearSEA/reading-notes/git.md

 > add the files names that you want to push up to the repository

 `git add *`
 > another command to add all files.
-Use a filename instead of this "catchall" as you need to know which files you are committing to the repository
+Use a filename instead of this "catchall" as you need to know which files you are committing to the repository.
+DO NOT USE

 `git commit -m "Your Messsage " `
  >adds a comment to the files that are updated to the repository on the version control.
 Message should be something everyone can understand